adebayo10k/expressvpn-version-upgrader/README.md

 I suppose this program is a bit of a workaround, until expressvpn make their packages available from their ppa.

 So this program, written for bash, automates the update process.
 It is interactive.
-Only the actual install command (`dpkg -i`) needs sudo privilege, so it didn't seem reasonable to give the program to the root user.
+Only the actual `dpkg -i` install command needs `sudo` privilege, so it didn't seem reasonable to give the program to the root user.

 The program completes the package version update from the command line in just a few seconds, prompting the user at several stages during the following sequence of events: